From Cradle to Framebuffer

 5. The positions of the clipped vertices are transformed into pixel coordinates.

-6. The fragment shader computes the colors of the fragments that fall between the surviving vertices.
+6. The fragment shader computes the color of each fragment that falls between the clipped vertices.
+It is passed any interpolated vertex attributes.

 7. Fragments are tested to see if their colors should be written to the framebuffer.
-One typical test rejects any fragments that are farther from the viewer than a fragment drawn earlier.
+One typical test rejects any fragments that are behind geometry already rendered.

 8. The colors of the surviving fragments either overwrite or blend with colors already written to the framebuffer.

-You explored some of these stages in earlier chapters.
-For example, you've seen how to issue draw calls and write shaders for simple models defined in a small region of a 2D coordinate system.
+We explored some of these stages in earlier chapters.
+For example, we've seen how to issue draw calls and write shaders for simple models defined in the unit cube coordinate system.
 In this chapter, we open up all of space so that we can render complex 3D scenes containing many models.
-By the chapter's end, you'll be able to answer the following questions:
+By the chapter's end, we'll be able to answer the following questions:

-Once you've got a handle on this graphics pipeline, you'll be able to put the human viewer into a scene full of moving 3D models.
+Once we've got a handle on this graphics pipeline, we'll be able to put the human viewer into a scene full of moving 3D models.

 Spaces →